piaoeastsea/piaoeastsea/README.md

 - 💡 Actively engaged in open-source research, customization, and contributions to enhance tools and frameworks.
 - 🌟 Skilled in leveraging OpenAI (GPT) and Anthropic (Claude) with Natural Language Processing (NLP) and Prompt Engineering for intelligent applications.

-- 🚀 Currently focused on integrating AI-driven features such as Chatbots, Search Assistants, and Code Copilots to enhance user experiences and productivity.
+- 🚀 Currently focused on integrating AI-driven features such as Chatbot, Search Assistant, Copilot and Craftgen Tool to enhance user experiences and productivity.

 <h3 align="center">Favorite Tech</h3>
 <div align="center">